Laurapaws/graphGrabber/README.md

+> Just wanted to add a little comment that I know this tool is terribly written :D
+> It worked at the time and was my first foray into building an actual python tool.
+I pretty much bruteforced things while learning new concepts.

      _____                 _     _____           _     _
     |  __ \               | |   |  __ \         | |   | |
     | |  \/_ __ __ _ _ __ | |__ | |  \/_ __ __ _| |__ | |__   ___ _ __